-- If you’re following a specific diet and prefer beans in your chili, I have good news for you – add them in!
+- If you’re following a specific diet or prefer beans in your chili, go ahead and add them!
 I love pinto and kidney beans in chili.
 Put in one or two standard size cans (rinsed and drained).
 You might need to add a bit more liquid (broth or water).

 - Vegetarian?
-Omit the ground meat and try this with chickpeas, lentils, quinoa, or a combination of all three.
-Add a meat substitute if you like.
+Omit the ground meat or substitute a plant-based alternative such as chickpeas, lentils, quinoa, or a combination of all three.

 - Don’t like things super spicy?
 Leave out the cayenne.

 - Don’t love smoked paprika?
 I didn’t at first either, but it’s grown on me in a big way.
 You can leave it out for a more traditional, less smoky tasting chili.